Code-Institute-Submissions/Todd-bit-milestoneproject2_MayResub/README.md

 I tested this program on the following three devices:

 1. An HP desktop All-in-One 27-dpl-xxx, with a 27" screen.
-2. An Hp laptop 15t-dw200, with a 15" screen.
+2. An HP laptop 15t-dw200, with a 15" screen.
 3. A Boost Mobile phone cp3705AS CoolPad, with a 6 1/2" screen.

-Each device tested perfectly and matched the image on DevTools.
+Each device tested perfectly.
+The image on the screen matched the image shown on DevTools.

 ### Developer Tools

-I tested the program successfully on five different browsers:
+On the three devices listed above, I tested the program successfully on five different browsers:

 1. Chrome
 2. Firefox